‘Trend alert’: Study shows how pro-BJP toolkits get hashtags trending on Twitter

 The report says that the 75 “media manipulation campaigns” took the form of “trend alert” messages in the WhatsApp groups that called on members to participate in targeted mass-postings on Twitter.
 These messages contained a link to a Google Docs with a list of pre-written tweets and directions to post them at a specified time.

 “Our findings show that the campaigns produced hundreds of nationwide Twitter trends throughout the election,” the authors note.
-Of the 75 campaigns studied, 69 resulted in nationwide trends.

 They used historical trend data from the Twitter Trending Topics Archive.
 They were able to gauge the impact of these campaigns by following the users who tweeted or retweeted campaign hashtags: Studying campaign-related Twitter data of 2,368,000 tweets posted by 244,000 users, of which 92,000 were copy-pasted tweets by 4,750 participants.

 The Google Docs links shared in the WhatsApp group would include a “tweet bank” containing participation instructions and a list of 100 pre-written tweets.
-The report included a case study of a single campaign to trend “#ModiMeinHaiDum” on March 19, 2019: The first tweet was issued at 7.47am; by 9.30am, it was trending across India with 4,800 uses of the hashtag.
-The hashtag remained on Twitter’s trending list till 5pm and, by the end of the day, had accumulated 46,000 tweets.
+The report included a caste study of a single campaign, to trend “#ModiMeinHaiDum”: The first tweet was issued at 7.47am, by 9.30am, it was trending across India with 4,800 uses of the hashtag.
+It remained on Twitter’s trend list till 5pm, and by the end of the day, had accumulated 46,000 tweets.

 “Tweets banks contain a mean of sixty pre-written tweets that facilitate participation and allow the organizers to steer the campaign narrative.
 Many emphasize the achievements of the ‘Modi Government’ and praise Narendra Modi’s personal qualities.
 Others accuse the rivaling Congress party of various failures and express adoration of India, its army, and products.
 We found no evidence of political agitation or hate speech against minority groups in the tweet banks.
 We did not fact-check the pre-written tweets but found that more than half of the templates use numbers and statistics to make a claim,” the report states.